 “Plan to have yourself in decent shape.
 Endurance and strength are important.
 For me, staying in shape is normal but by no means extreme.
 I ride my bike, hike, strengthen my core and lift light weights a few times a week.
 It’s not much but it’s enough to make a huge difference.”

 “Also understand how to fight these fish.
 It’s vastly important to me to release these outstanding creatures unharmed.
-It helps to get them in quick.
+It helps to get them in quickly.
 “In quick” sounds impossible, but you’re not bringing the marlin in the boat.
 Such action wouldn’t be safe for the marlin or any humans aboard.
 For a billfish to be considered landed on the fly you need to get the leader in the fly rod.
 After you do that you can continue to fight them but most anglers break them off as fast as they can.”

 What’s the fly selection for blue marlin like?